SAKryukov/generic-state-machine/docs/index.md

 ## Zoo Example

-The Zoo example represents the transition system representing the visitor location at the zoo.
+The Zoo example demonstrates the transition system representing the visitor location at the zoo.
 This example demonstrates all the `TransitionSystem` features.

 [Source code](https://github.com/SAKryukov/generic-state-machine/tree/main/code/Tests/TestZoo)
 <br/>[Description](Example.Zoo.html)